AIML-research/AIML-research.github.io/_pages/projects.md

 The overall objective of the research project is the development of methods for efficient and automated continuous monitoring of the support structure of wind turbines for the detection of damage events and anomalies using acoustic emission analysis and innovative evaluation methods from the field of artificial intelligence (AI).

 #### <a href = "{{ site.url }}{{ site.baseurl }}/projects/lernmint/">LernMINT - Dealing with bias and discrimination in learning analytics models</a>
-Funding: <a href="https://www.mwk.niedersachsen.de/china/representative-of-the-ministry-of-science-and-culture-of-the-german-state-of-lower-saxony-for-university-cooperation-between-lower-saxony-and-china-189609.html" target="_new"> The Ministry of Science and Culture (MWK)</a>, Role: PI.
+Funding: <a href="https://www.mwk.niedersachsen.de/china/representative-of-the-ministry-of-science-and-culture-of-the-german-state-of-lower-saxony-for-university-cooperation-between-lower-saxony-and-china-189609.html" target="_new">Ministry of Science and Culture of Lower Saxony</a>, Role: PI.

 The goal of the PhD training network LernMINT is to provide interdisciplinary training for the doctoral candidates to qualify them as experts in a sub-area of digital education namely data-assisted learning and teaching in STEM (in German: MINT) subjects.
 In LernMINT, there are five subject areas: (1) Learning analytics methods for STEM teaching, (2) Data-based support of learning potential, (3) Informal learning in schools and universities, (4) Transition from school to university, (5) Data protection and fairness of learning analytics methods.